Volunteering With the Woodland Trust

 Acting as a Woodland Trust speaker involves talking to groups about the work of the Trust.
 It’s a varied role that can include prison visits, school assemblies, Women’s Institute meetings, or giving short talks to various business, sporting and social clubs.
 In all cases the Trust can help provide materials for the talk, and give assistance in how to answer questions at the end of the talk.Administrative Volunteering

 The Woodland Trust has a number of administrative roles filled by volunteers, ranging from collating the results of woodland surveys through to acting as a coordinator for volunteers or being involved in fundraising programmes.
-These roles are usually undertaken at home and may be more suitable for those who circumstances or mobility prevent them taking a more active part in the work of the Trust.Professional Low Cost Website
+These roles are usually undertaken at home and may be more suitable for those who circumstances or mobility prevent them taking a more active part in the work of the Trust.Interested in Branding, a Website or Graphic Design?

 Re: Volunteering With Meals on Wheels